 Generally speaking, fault won’t be a consideration if you file a claim for workers’ compensation.
 It’s a no-fault system, so benefits are available regardless of your role in causing a construction accident.

 However, fault can affect your financial recovery in a third-party construction accident lawsuit.
-Florida has pure comparative negligence rules, which provide that damages are reduced based on fault.
+Florida has modified comparative negligence rules, which provide that damages are reduced based on fault.
 The more responsibility you share for an accident, the less money you’ll be entitled to get for resulting injuries and suffering.
 If you are mostly at fault for your accident, you will not be able to recover any money.

 It will be important to fight back against victim-blaming allegations that get thrown your way in a lawsuit.
 Our construction injury attorneys in Clearwater will be ready to defend you at every turn.

 Arrange a Free Consultation With an Experienced Clearwater Construction Accident Lawyer

 No matter your trade or specialty, Winters & Yonker Personal Injury Lawyers can help you if you’ve recently been hurt in a construction site accident in Clearwater, Florida.
 We’ll help you exhaust your legal options and fight to get you the compensation you need to move on with your life.

 Contact our Clearwater construction accident lawyers to learn more.
 We offer a free case evaluation and are always standing by to take your call – 24 hours a day, 7 days a week.